prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          PAGELINK

    c
-         shows the pagetile wrapped in a link
+         Shows the pagetitle wrapped in a link

 .. container:: table-row